ENQSUWY/cassandraRESTapi/README.md

 * Use Python and Cassandra
 * All endpoints are REST APIs
-⋅⋅⋅tested with postman for GET and POST⋅⋅
+   tested with postman for GET and POST

-* API for receiving event batches (1-10 events / batch) ⋅⋅⋅POST will take 1-many events as input in json format, and return 200OK and string "POST success"⋅⋅
+* API for receiving event batches (1-10 events / batch) POST will take 1-many events as input in json format, and return 200OK and string "POST success"

-* API for fetching last 20 complete sessions for a given player ⋅⋅⋅GET will take player_id as input in json format, and return 20 complete sessions⋅⋅
+* API for fetching last 20 complete sessions for a given player GET will take player_id as input in json format, and return 20 complete sessions

 * Data older than 1 year should be discarded
-⋅⋅⋅INSERT using TTL of 865400 seconds, so data with 1 years old is automatically cleaned up.⋅⋅
+   INSERT using TTL of 865400 seconds, so data with 1 years old is automatically cleaned up.

 ## Running this sample
 * will keep active Azure Cassandra API account for 10 days, delete after